CmrCrabs/NEA/paperwork.typ

 #pagebreak()
 == Other Algorithms
 === Cascades
+Citations: @Jump-Trajectory @Biebras \
+To prevent any overlap and wasted computation, we choose lengthscales and cutoffs such that we only have to sample the spectrum at a given lengthscale only once.
+We select a larger lengthscale for bigger waves, and smaller lengthscale for smaller waves.
+For a visually pleasing ocean, we follow 3 key principles:
+1. Avoid smaller waves in larger cascades as they have a course spatial resolution
+2. Avoid larger waves in small cascades, as they will cause visible tiling
+3. Cutoffs should be chosen such that there are no large gaps in spectrum coverage Given this, we arrive at the following base cascade setup, altho there is room to change any of the parameters depending on the desired outcome.
+#figure(
+    align(
+      center,
+      image("assets/cascades.png", fit: "contain", height: 50%),
+    ),
+    caption: [
+      Graphical approximation of the spectrum for demonstrative purposes ]
+  )
+#pagebreak()
 === Index Buffer
 To enable proper backface culling, the vertices of the mesh are connected in a specific (counterclockwise) ordering such that the GPU can discern whether the face is pointed towards the camera.
 The GPU decides the ordering based on an index buffer, which specifies the index of which vertex is to be connected.
 The algorithm below only works for a square mesh, and was designed by me so is more than likely innefficient.
 #codeblock(